- Coming to UF Health

 While you are in the hospital all of your medications are dispensed by our hospital pharmacists.
 They can answer any questions you have regarding your medications.

-Non-denominational Hospital Chaplains are available 24/7 to all patients and their families.
-They are available to provide support, counsel and prayer, as well as, to provide access to various “Rituals of Faith”.
+Non-denominational hospital chaplains are available 24/7 to all patients and their families.
+They are available to provide support, counsel, prayer and rituals of faith.

-Interfaith Chapels are located at Shands UF North Tower on the first floor in room 1211, and at Shands Cancer Hospital South Tower on the second floor in room 2002—Sanctuaries of Silence and Peace.
-Both Chapels are open for prayer and meditation 24/7
+Interfaith Chapels are located on the first floor of UF Health Shands Hospital in room 1211, and on the second floor of UF Health Shands Cancer Hospital in room 2002 (also known as the Sanctuaries of Silence and Peace).
+Both Chapels are open for prayer and meditation 24/7.